firepear/homefarm/docs/compute_install.md

    * The file(s) should be named `[HOSTNAME].yml`
    * See the file `./files/node.yml` as an example, or copy it as a starting point
-1. Run `'farmctl node-init'` to handle initial BOINC configuration and some script setups.
+1. Run `'farmctl boinc-config'` to handle initial BOINC configuration and some script setups.
 1. Run `'farmctl project-sync'` to attach the nodes to their projects, as defined in the `HOSTNAME.yml` files.